wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-diagnostics-event-analysis-appinsights.md

 No "WadCfg" do modelo do Resource Manager, adicione um "Coletor", incluindo as duas alterações a seguir:

-1. Adicione a configuração do coletor:
+1. Adicione a configuração do coletor diretamente após a conclusão da declaração de `DiagnosticMonitorConfiguration`:

     ```json
     "SinksConfig": {